| Title: | Resampling Algorithms for 'mlr3' Framework |

 In case of multiple stratification variables,

-each combination of the values of the stratification variables forms a stratum.
+each combination of the values of the stratification variables forms a

 The subset variable is assumed to be discrete,

-and must be stored in the Task with column role "subset"
+and must be stored in the Task with column role subset.

 The number of cross-validation folds K should be defined as the